kbase/kb_sdk/doc/kb_sdk_make_ui.md

         },
 ```

 There are many additional interface options available.
-One of the best ways to discover them is to look at
+One of the best ways to discover them is to explore
 [this gallery](https://narrative.kbase.us/narrative/ws.23109.obj.1) which contains a variety of KBase apps along with
 the spec file that generated the user interface.